laserpants/trombone/docs/non-sql-routes.rst

 Non-SQL Routes
 ==============

-This is an overview of the various route types that do not interact directly with the database.
+This is an overview of the various route types that are not interacting directly with the database.

 ============ =================================================================================
 Symbol       Explanation